NGD-4715

-NGD-4715 is a drug developed by Neurogen, which acts as a selective, non-peptide antagonist at the melanin concentrating hormone receptor MCH1.
-In animal models it has anxiolytic, antidepressant, and anorectic effects, and it has successfully passed Phase I clinical trials in humans.
+NGD-4715 is a drug that was developed by Neurogen, which acts as a selective, non-peptide antagonist at the melanin concentrating hormone receptor MCH1.
+In animal models, it has anxiolytic, antidepressant, and anorectic effects, and it has successfully passed Phase I of clinical trials in humans.

 Neurogen was acquired by Ligand Pharmaceuticals in August, 2009, and NGD-4715 was not listed among its key assets.
 All four laboratories were closed and sold, and no employees were retained.